Here's what to wear for year-round cold water swimming in the sea or lakes, plus top tips on getting started and staying warm

 Go for a snug fit – long enough in the legs and arms so that with a pair of boots and gloves you’ll comfortably cover the bare bits – but not saggy.
 You don’t want ANY flesh showing on your body (believe me, just an inch on your ankle or wrist and you’ll have a freezing cold spot for your whole swim).
 A new wetsuit might feel horribly stiff and uncomfortable straight from the packet, but once in the water, and over time, it will soften up.

-Gloves and boots are essential for wild swimming.
+Gloves and boots are essential for cold water swimming.
 My 3mm neoprene Olaian gloves from Decathlon are basic but do the job most of the year round.
 It’s only in the winter – when the water drops to 6 degrees – that my hands get a bit cold.
 Next year I’ll be investing in a 5mm pair like these from Gul.

 Top tip!
 If you don’t have wetsuit gloves, wear a pair of woolly gloves.
 They’re better than nothing.
 Another trick for extra warmth is to wear a pair of rubber gloves (ie. washing-up gloves) under your wetsuit gloves.
 It makes quite a difference and is also something I do when winter dinghy sailing.

 Check out Yachting World’s guide to the best cold water swimming gloves